Hi, I'm Martin Gulis.

 - Tools: OpenCV, C++

-- This game is a school project developed during the Computer Graphics Course.
+- Developed as a school project for the Computer Graphics course.

-- Player moves a green turret and shoots small yellow pellets at the mouse position.
+- The player moves a green turret and shoots small yellow pellets toward the mouse position.

-- Blue turrets spawn periodically around the closed room and shoot rockets at the player.
+- Blue turrets spawn periodically around the enclosed room and shoot rockets at the player.

 - The goal is to destroy as many as possible.